ed3899/vagrant-base-ubuntu-jammy/README.md

 You should be able to ssh into the machine.

 ## Troubleshooting

+### Firewall issues while downloading the box
+Please refer to this [thread](https://stackoverflow.com/questions/72290594/unknown-error-0x80092012-trying-to-configure-vagrant-with-git-bash/75837342#75837342) where it is explained in detail.

+If you want a quick and dirty fix, disable your firewall or antivirus.

 ### Windows
 If you want to change the default location where Vagrant stores